 (– Comments on Reddit)

-So, according to the quotes above, EA would apply losing streaks in order to cause frustration, which in turn will causes people to spend more money / increase retention.
+So, according to the quotes above, EA will apply losing streaks in order to cause frustration, which in turn will causes people to spend more money or perhaps increase retention.

-“Dynamic dificulty adjustment (DDA) is a technique for adaptively changing a game to make it easier or harder.
-A common paradigm to achieve DDA is through heuristic prediction and intervention, adjusting game dificulty once undesirable player states (e.g., boredom or frustration) are observed.”
+“Dynamic difficulty adjustment (DDA) is a technique for adaptively changing a game to make it easier or harder.
+A common paradigm to achieve DDA is through heuristic prediction and intervention, adjusting game difficulty once undesirable player states (e.g., boredom or frustration) are observed.”

 (– Dynamic Difficulty Adjustment for Maximized Engagement in Digital Games, page 465)

-Directly from the horse’s mouth: Frustration is an undesirable player state.
+Hence, we have it directly from the horse’s mouth: EA considers frustration an undesirable player state.

-The other paper, the so-called EOMM-paper, discusses how streaks influence player retention.
-The table below is found on page 2 on the paper.
+The other paper, the so-called EOMM-paper, takes us even further to losing streaks as it discusses how streaks influence player retention.
+The table below is found on page 2 in the paper.
 It refers the results of an empirical studies into how different series of match outcomes influence the churn risk, i.e. the probability that a player will stop playing after different series of results.

-According to said empirical study, a streak of three losses generates a churn risk of 5.1 %, which by far is the highest churn risk observed in the study.
-So, to cut a long story short: If EA were applying losing streaks deliberately, they would be acting against their own, acknowledged, best interest.
-Or to spell it out:
+What you should note here is the LLL, i.e. a streak of three losses.
+According to that paper, that generates a churn risk of 5.1 %, which by far is the highest churn risk observed in the study.
+So, if EA’s developers are imposing losing streaks deliberately, they are acting against EA’s interests.
+I will leave it as an open question whether this is likely.

-Just to nail it stone dead, if would like to reference the results of a study I ran during FIFA 14.
-The aim of the study was to test whether there was a surplus of losing streaks, as people were complaining about it back then as well.
+I would like to reference the results of a study I ran during FIFA 14.
+The aim of the study was to test whether there actually was an exceptional amount of losing streaks, as people were complaining about it back then as well.

 I tested this by collecting a sample of match history records (20 matches per player) for a fair number of players.
 I then counted the number and duration of losing streaks in the sample.
-I then compared the observed number of streaks with the number of streaks I would expect to find if streaks were the product of pure coincidence.
+Last but not least, I compared the observed number of streaks with the number of streaks I would expect to find if streaks were the product of pure coincidence.

-The result was crystal clear: The samples were statistically identical.
-There wasn’t a surplus of streaks which could indicate that someone was applying streaks on purpose.
+The result was crystal clear: The samples were statistically identical, which meant that there wasn’t a surplus of streaks.

 Why losing streaks occur

 Then, why do losing streaks occur?
-There are many reasons, but the main one is coincidence.
+The main reason is coincidence.

-Redhotchiliman1 is on a five match losing streak, which for the vast majority of players who play online matches is perfectly normal.
+Redhotchiliman1 is on a five match losing streak, which for the vast majority of players, who play online matches regularly, should be perfectly normal.

-FIFA uses a skill-based matchmaking system, meaning that players are matched with opponents on roughly the same level as them.
-Because of that, a lot of players will be average relative to their opponents, meaning that they roughly have the same chance of winning and losing their next match.
+Some of FIFA’s game modes uses a skill-based matchmaking system, meaning that players are matched with opponents on roughly the same level as them.
+Because of that, a lot of players will be average relative to their opponents, meaning that they roughly have a 50/50 chance of winning and losing their next match.
 Based on a real data set covering 3192 players from FIFA 16, we estimate that roughly 50 % of all players have a win percentage between 45 and 55 %.

 If you are exactly average, the probability of losing five matches is ½ * ½ * ½ * ½ * ½ = 3.125 %.
-But typically, players play hundreds of matches per year, meaning that the probability of experiencing 5-match losing streaks will be significantly higher.
-The blue line in the chart above shots the probability of experiencing such a streak in 100 matches as different win-ratios.
-For approximately 87 % if the population, the probability is more than 50 %, provided they play minimum 100 matches in a year.
+But given that many players play hundreds of matches per year, the probability of experiencing 5-match losing streaks during a season is significantly higher.
+The blue line in the chart above shows the probability of experiencing such a streak in 100 matches at different win-ratios.
+For approximately 87 % if the population, the probability of experiencing a 5 match losing streak during 100 matches streak is above 50 %.

-Pure coincidence is obviously not the only reason contributing to the occurrence of losing streaks.
-First and foremost, form is a factor in FIFA as in real life.
+Pure coincidence is obviously not the only reason why we experience losing streaks.
+Form is definitely also a factor here.
 People sometimes get bad habits, play when they are tired or similar.
-Second, I consider it a plausible option that the matchmaking system can cause losing streaks.
-If you all of a sudden becomes overrated, you will get tougher opponents and then likely lose more matches.
-I haven’t seen direct evidence supporting this assertion, but it’s definitely not impossible.
+In addition to that, I consider it plausible that the matchmaking system can cause losing streaks.
+If you all of a sudden become overrated, you will get tougher opponents and then likely lose more matches.
+I haven’t seen direct evidence supporting this assertion, but it’s definitely possible.

-So, in human language, a 5-match losing streak is as inevitable as death and taxes – unless you are extraordinarily good relative to your opponents – or play few matches.
+So, in human language, a 5-match losing streak is almost as inevitable as death and taxes – unless you are extraordinarily good relative to your opponents – or play extraordinarily few matches.